Pijushgupta/avif-express/README.txt

 Added php version checking, require at least 8.1, since imageavif() method only comes with php8.1 or later.
 Added method checking for imageavif(), it prevent ajax error in case Php GD not having libavif. libavif is library required by GD to convert image to avif image.
 Note: latest Plesk Obsidian(Version 18.0.49) with php 8.2 do not provide libavif to GD.
 No way around.

+= 01.30.2023 =
+Conflict with Autoptimize plugin fixed.

 == Screenshots ==
 1. Admin Page